PascalNetenvie/classic-rocket-netenvie/README.md

 # PrestaShop Classic Rocket Netenvie
 Classic Rocket was a rework of "classic theme" by [Prestarocket](//www.prestarocket.com/blog/).
 This 2022 new version is optimized and reworked by Netenvie.com to meet the latest google standards.
+Score is 91 to 93 on mobile and 99 to 100 on desktop.

 Contributed by [PascalNetenvie](//www.netenvie.com/) (Twitter: [@netenvie](https://twitter.com/netenvie))